psiri/nixos-config/README.md

 3. Define your disk configuration declaratively.
 In virtually any real-world scanario, this will be done on a host-by-host basis, thus I'd recommend placing the respective configuration within the host-specific subdirectory (`./hosts/HOSTNAME/disko-config.nix`).
    * :information_source: [Disko quickstart guide](https://github.com/nix-community/disko/blob/master/docs/quickstart.md)
    * :information_source: For reference configurations specific to your selected disk layout, parition scheme, and file systems, refer to [disko's official example configurations](https://github.com/nix-community/disko/tree/master/example)
-   * For a working example of my configuration (encrypted ZFS with datasets for /, /persist, /nix, and /home) refer to: [./hosts/fw16-nix/disko-config.nix](./hosts/fw16-nix/disko-config.nix)
+   * :notebook_with_decorative_cover: For a working example of my configuration (encrypted ZFS with datasets for /, /persist, /nix, and /home) refer to: [./hosts/fw16-nix/disko-config.nix](./hosts/fw16-nix/disko-config.nix)
    * :warning: Depending on your chosen filesystem (ZFS and BTRFS specifically), you may need to take extra steps to ensure your configuration defines an initial "blank" snapshot.
 The `postCreateHook` suboption can be useful for doing this declaratively:
       ```nix
       # ./hosts/HOSTNAME/disko-config.nix